bifurcation/redistributable-jwks/draft-barnes-oauth-redistributable-jwks.md

 An alternative design discussed in {{Section 3.5 of ?I-D.ietf-oauth-sd-jwt-vc}}
 is to simply sign the based JWT with an X.509 certified keys.
-This design has a few drawbacks relative to the signed issuer key design described here:
+This design has a few drawbacks relative to the design described here:

 First, it changes the trust model relative to HTTPS-based proof of authority.
 The issuer JWT-signing key is removed as an intermediate step.
 This makes it